Wimmics/kgstat/README.md

 # KGstat

-This repository includes tutorial notebooks that combine querying Knowlege Graphs using SPARQL and applying statistical analysis and modeling using R as a programming language.
+This repository includes tutorial notebooks that combine querying Knowledge Graphs using SPARQL and applying statistical analysis and modeling using R as a programming language.

 In these tutorials, we demonstrate: